Learn more about price differences between brand and generic drugs

 Aspirin is sometimes used to treat or prevent heart attacks, strokes, and chest pain (angina).
-Aspirin should be used for cardiovascular conditions only under the supervision of a doctor.
+Aspirin should be used for these conditions only under the supervision of a doctor.

 Aspirin may also be used for purposes not listed in this medication guide.

-Do not give this medicine to a child or teenager with a fever, flu symptoms, or chickenpox.
-Aspirin can cause Reye's syndrome, a serious and sometimes fatal condition in children.
+Using aspirin in a child or teenager with flu symptoms or chickenpox can cause a serious or fatal condition called Reye's syndrome.

 You should not use aspirin if you are allergic to it, or if you have: